Connect with others who understand.

 • Lean protein and fish

-Reducing sugar, which is known to cause inflammation, also may help.
-Avoid foods high in cholesterol and saturated fats, and try instead to include healthy oils (e.g., extra-virgin olive oil).
+Reducing sugar, which is known to cause inflammation, may also help.
+Avoid foods high in cholesterol and saturated fats, and try instead to include healthy oils, such as extra-virgin olive oil.
+Consider quitting smoking and alcohol use, as both can increase inflammation.

 Weight Management

-Having a higher body weight can put extra strain on joints that may already be inflamed from psoriatic arthritis.
-Minimizing additional stress on tender joints by maintaining a healthy weight can help reduce joint pain.
+Having a higher body weight can put extra strain on joints that may already be inflamed from PsA.
+Reducing stress on tender joints by maintaining a healthy weight can help reduce joint pain.

-Although rib pain and other joint pain can make movement difficult, regular low-impact exercise may be beneficial if you’re living with psoriatic arthritis.
+Although rib pain and other joint pain can make movement difficult, regular low-impact exercise may be helpful if you’re living with PsA.
+Physical activity helps with weight management and also reduces inflammation by keeping your joints limber and active to prevent joint stiffness.
+Building muscle can decrease the stress on your joints, too.
 Always speak with your doctor before starting a new exercise plan.
-Exercise itself can also reduce inflammation by keeping your joints limber and active.
-Building muscle can decrease the stress on your joints too.

 When To Seek Medical Help

-Rib pain can sometimes feel like chest pain, depending on its location.
+Rib pain can sometimes feel like chest wall pain, depending on its location.
 Chest pain or tightness, trouble breathing, or painful breathing could signal a heart attack or another serious medical problem that requires immediate attention.
-People living with psoriasis and psoriatic arthritis are also at higher risk of heart disease and death.

-Call 911 or go to nearest emergency room right away if you have chest pain that lasts longer than five minutes or occurs with any of the following symptoms:
+Call 911 or go to the nearest emergency room right away if you have chest pain that lasts longer than five minutes or occurs with any of these symptoms:

 • Sweating